stumpc5/chess960/BoardAnalysis/bbqrnknr.md

 ## Openings for threshold = 5.0%

-(We only show those next moves that happen with at least 1/3 of the likeliness of the most likely next move.)
+(The next moves are sorted by likeliness and we only show those next moves that happen with at least 1/3 of the likeliness of the most likely next move.)

 | Opening   | Next moves | Likeliness | White wins      | Draw           | Black wins      |
 |-----------|------------|:----------:|:---------------:|:--------------:|:---------------:|